 There are two main types of plant parasites: hemiparasitic and holoparasitic.
 Hemiparasitic plants in gardens are of less concern than their holoparasitic counterparts.
 When looking at holoparasitic vs. hemiparasitic plants, the key distinguishing feature is how much of their nutrients are derived from other plants.
 Hemiparasitic plants photosynthesize, unlike holoparasitic plants, which do not.

 However, that’s not the end of the most important hemiparasitic plant info gardeners need.
-Because these plants are still parasites, they do utilize other plants to survive.
+Since these plants are still parasites, they do utilize other plants to survive.
 By attaching to their host plants’ xylem, hemiparasitic plants are able to steal water and valuable minerals.

 Root hemiparasites are harder to detect, since they attach to their hosts below ground, but stem hemiparasites are obvious because they attach to the host’s trunk.
 Some root hemiparasites are able to complete their life cycles without a host, but all stem hemiparasites need a host to survive.